atieqrehman11/langchain-chat/Readme.md

 # Basic Chatbot
-A simple chatbot application built in Python with ChatGPT 3.5-turbo
+A simple chatbot application built in Python with gpt-4o

 ## Tech stack
 1. Python